Scotty Moore

-Winfield Scott Moore III (December 27, 1931 – June 28, 2016) was an American guitarist who formed The Blue Moon Boys in 1954, Elvis Presley's backing band.
+Winfield Scott Moore III (December 27, 1931 – June 28, 2016) was an American guitarist who formed the Blue Moon Boys in 1954, Elvis Presley's backing band.
 He was studio and touring guitarist for Presley between 1954 and 1968.

-Rock critic Dave Marsh credits Moore with inventing power chords, on the 1957 Elvis hit "Jailhouse Rock", the intro of which Moore and drummer D.J.
-Fontana, according to the latter, "copped from a '40s swing version of 'The Anvil Chorus"."
+Rock critic Dave Marsh credits Moore with inventing power chords, on the 1957 Elvis hit "Jailhouse Rock".
 Moore was ranked 29th in Rolling Stone magazine's list of 100 Greatest Guitarists of All Time in 2011.
 He was inducted into the Rock and Roll Hall of Fame in 2000, the Musicians Hall of Fame and Museum in 2007, and the Memphis Music Hall of Fame in 2015.
-Rolling Stones' lead guitarist Keith Richards said of Moore:When I heard "Heartbreak Hotel", I knew what I wanted to do in life.
+The Rolling Stones' guitarist Keith Richards said of Moore:When I heard "Heartbreak Hotel", I knew what I wanted to do in life.
 It was as plain as day.
 All I wanted to do in the world was to be able to play and sound like the way Scotty Moore did.
 Everyone wanted to be Elvis, I wanted to be Scotty.

 Biography

-Winfield Scott Moore III was born near Gadsden, Tennessee, to Mattie (née Hefley) as the youngest of four boys by 14 years.
+Winfield Scott Moore III was born near Gadsden, Tennessee, to Mattie (nee Hefley) and Winfield Scott Moore II, as the youngest of four boys by 14 years.
 He learned to play the guitar from family and friends at age eight.
 Although underage when he enlisted, Moore served in the United States Navy in China and Korea from 1948 through January 1952.

 Moore's early background was in jazz and country music.
 A fan of the guitarist Chet Atkins, Moore led a group called the Starlite Wranglers before Sam Phillips at Sun Records put him together with then-teenage Elvis Presley.
 The trio was completed with double bass player Bill Black, who brought a "rhythmic propulsion" that much pleased Phillips.
 In 1954, Moore and Black accompanied Elvis on what would become the first Presley hit, the Sun Studios session cut of "That's All Right", a recording regarded as a seminal event in rock and roll history.